SevenShepherd/SevenShepherd.github.io/_posts/2023-02-07-ordo-salutis.markdown

 <a name="lutheran" href="#contents" style="font-style:Italic;font-size:2.1em;">III.
 Lutheran Theology</a>

 Still debating if I should call this Melancthonism instead of Lutheranism, since Lutheranism [deviated from Luther, an Augustinian monk, who taught the Augustinian view of predestination](https://youtu.be/--fafICBts8?t=983).
-Mostly [Monergistic](https://carm.org/dictionary/monergism/) from what I can tell.
+Mostly [Monergistic](https://carm.org/dictionary/monergism/) from what I can tell, with hints of [sacerdotalism](https://carm.org/dictionary/sacerdotalism/) without being sacerdotalist.

 <span style="font-style:Italic;font-size:1.6em;">Theologians</span>